Stepmomming ain’t easy.

-16. What Used to Be Hers or Theirs
+16. What Used to Be The Ex’s or Theirs

-Are you living in the same house your partner lived in with their ex-wife?
+Are you living in the same house your partner lived in with their ex?
 Do you share some of the same furniture or accent pieces?
 Does it make you cringe?

 A house puts a roof over your head.
 A couch provides seating for family and guests.
 A frame can house their wedding photo or a picture from your summer family vacation.